floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 </div>
 {% endraw %}

-The picture is more complicated than I thought.
-In fact different candidate cells do not seem to be complementary in their activations, they seem remarkably similar.
+The picture is not what I expected.
+Different candidate cells do not seem to be complementary in their activations, they seem remarkably similar.
 Some pattern instances see widespread pooling while others do not see pooling at all (i.e. if you look down